Tchimwa/Azure-Labs/Private Endpoints/Readme.md

   - Special scenario with the P2S connection

 > [Important]
-> This lab has been built and it is being use for training and learning purposes not PRODUCTION.
+> This lab has been built and it is being used for training and learning purposes not PRODUCTION.

 ## Topology